In the first of four articles on the insurance sector and sustainable investment, we explore the targets insurers need to set on the road to net zero.

 And that is why engagement, and setting engagement targets, is a powerful weapon in an asset owner’s (and their asset manager’s) arsenal.
 A continuous dialogue can help hold companies to the targets they have set themselves.

 Financing transition targets can also help drive real-world impact.
-As we noted in our introduction, our research shows that allocating a proportion of the balance sheet to green investment is often the first decarbonization step taken by insurers.
-This can be achieved through taking a forward-looking view and investing in climate solutions (assets and companies that help the world decarbonize) – from renewable infrastructure and low-carbon buildings to electric-vehicle manufacturers and energy-efficient technology providers.
+As we noted in our introduction, our research shows that allocating a proportion of the balance sheet to green investment is often the first decarbonisation step taken by insurers.
+This can be achieved through taking a forward-looking view and investing in climate solutions (assets and companies that help the world decarbonise) – from renewable infrastructure and low-carbon buildings to electric-vehicle manufacturers and energy-efficient technology providers.

-What to consider when setting decarbonization targets
+What to consider when setting decarbonisation targets